thekeytechnology/tkt-plugin/readme.md

     [tk-variable-parameter tag="TAG" parameter="PARAMETER", tag_attributes="TAG_ATTRIBUTES"]DEFAULT_CONTENT[/tk-variable-parameter]
     Returns the value of the URL parameter PARAMETER base64-decoded.
 If tag is set, the returned value is surrounded by a TAG HTML tag.
 If tag_attributes is set, it is inserted into the tag as HTML attributes (tag_attributes is used as-is).

+## Link Manipulation

+To manipulate links on a global level you can use

+    [tkOpenAllLinksInNewTab]
+    This shortcode adds a JS to add the target=_blank to all links on the current page.
+Use for landing pages

+    if (function_exists("tkInstallOpenAllLinksInNewTab")) {
+        tkInstallOpenAllLinksInNewTab();
+    }
+    This adds the same functionality globally

+    if (function_exists("tkInstallOpenAllExternalLinksInNewTab")) {
+        tkInstallOpenAllExternalLinksInNewTab();
+    }
+    This installs a JS to open all external links in new tabs